akamhy/videohash/README.md

 ### How the hash values are calculated

-> - In layman's terms : Every one second, a frame from the input video is extracted, the frames are shrunk to a 144x144 pixel square, a collage is constructed that contains all of the resized frames(square-shaped), the collage's [wavelet hash](https://fullstackml.com/wavelet-image-hash-in-python-3504fdd282b5) is the video hash value for the original input video.
+> - In layman's terms : Every one second, a frame from the input video is extracted, the frames are shrunk to a 144x144 pixel square, a collage is constructed that contains all of the resized frames(square-shaped), the collage's [wavelet hash](https://fullstackml.com/wavelet-image-hash-in-python-3504fdd282b5)'s bit-list is the first bit-list that we use.
+The frames extracted are now stitched horizontally to each other, and finally divided into 64 equal sized images, the domiant color of these 64 images are detected and compared with a pre-defined pattern of dominant colors, if they match the bit is set else unset.
+So now we have two bitlist, finally we bitwise XOR these two bitlists.
+The XOR'ed output is  used to generate the final 64 bit hash-value for the video.
+The bits are joined to form the 64 bit hash-value of the  input value.

 ### When not to use Videohash